-\textbf{(iv)} We test the performance of RiVMPL, armed with a dual semismooth Newton method as the inner solver, for solving Examples \ref{Example1}-\ref{Example3}.
-The results indicate that it needs less running time than the RiVMPL armed with the DFO for Example \ref{Example2}, and is comparable with the latter for Examples \ref{Example1} and \ref{Example3}.
-Numerical comparisons with the single-loop RADMM in Li et al. \cite{LiMa2024} and the double-loop RiALM in Xu et al. \cite{Xu2024} show that the RiVMPL with the dual semismooth Newton method is superior to RADMM and RiALM in terms of the normalized mutual information scores (NMIs) for Example \ref{Example1} and by the objective value and running time for Example \ref{Example2}, and for Example \ref{Example3} it is comparable with RADMM in the running time (much less than that of RiALM), and is comparable even better than RiALM in terms of the objective value (better than the one by RADMM).
+We test the performance of RiVMPL, armed with a dual semismooth Newton method as the inner solver, for solving Examples \ref{Example1}-\ref{Example3}.
+The results indicate that it needs less running time than the RiVMPL armed with the DFG for Example \ref{Example2}, and is comparable with the latter for Examples \ref{Example1} and \ref{Example3}.
+Numerical comparisons with the double-loop RiALM \cite{Xu2024} and the single-loop RADMM \cite{LiMa2024} show that the RiVMPL with the dual semismooth Newton method is superior to RADMM and RiALM in terms of the normalized mutual information scores (NMIs) for Example \ref{Example1} and the objective value and running time for Example \ref{Example2}, and is comparable with RADMM in the running time (much less than that of RiALM) and comparable even better than RiALM by the objective value (better than the one by RADMM) for Example \ref{Example3}.

-The rest of this paper is organized as follows.
-Section \ref{sec2} introduces the stationary points of problem \eqref{prob} and provides some preliminary knowledge on manifolds.
-Section \ref{sec3} describes the iteration steps of RiVMPL method and proves its well-definedness.
-Section \ref{sec4} provides the iteration complexity and the number of calls to the subproblem solver for finding an $\epsilon$-stationary point, and Section \ref{sec5} focuses on the analysis of full convergence and local convergence rate.
-Section \ref{sec6} includes the implementation detail of RiVMPL and tests its performance.
-Finally, we conclude this work.